Dungeons & Dragons (TV series): Music

-A full orchestral version of the Dungeons & Dragons animated series main theme, composed by Johnny Douglas, was released as the sixth track of the 1991 album The Johnny Douglas Strings - On Screen, published by the label Dulcima, a record label founded by Douglas in 1983.
+A full orchestral version of the Dungeons & Dragons animated series main theme, composed by Johnny Douglas, was released as the sixth track of the 1991 album The Johnny Douglas Strings – On Screen, published by the label Dulcima, a record label founded by Douglas in 1983.

+Roleplaying games

+Dungeons & Dragons 3.5 – Animated Series Handbook was produced by Wizards of the Coast and included with the DVD box set of the series released by Ink & Paint in 2006.
+It contains profiles of each protagonist and an adventure to be played, set chronologically before the episode "The Dragon's Graveyard".
+In 2024 and 2025, characters from the series appear in the D&D Beyond adventures Uni and the Hunt for the Lost Horn,Scions of Elemental Evil and Hold Back The Dead.

 Television advertisements

-The characters were licensed for a Brazilian live-action television advertisement, released in May 2019 to promote the launch of Renault's Kwid Outsider.
+The characters were licensed for a Brazilian live-action television advertisement, released in May 2019 to promote the launch of Renault's Kwid Outsider, which saw the characters using it to return home to the real world.
 It was shot in Salta, in Argentina, near the Andes mountain range.

 Toys and collectibles

 An Advanced Dungeons & Dragons toy line was produced by LJN in 1983, including original characters such as Warduke, Strongheart the Paladin, and the evil Wizard Kelek, who would later appear in campaigns for the Basic Set of the roleplaying game.
 None of the main characters from the TV series are in the toy line, but Warduke, Strongheart, and Kelek each appear in one episode of the series.
 Only in Spain and Portugal were PVC figures of the main characters produced.
 The Brazilian company Iron Studios released in 2019 an entire set of polystone collectible statues for most of the Dungeons & Dragons cartoon characters, using a 1/10 scale and forming a full diorama.
 The same year, PCS Collectibles released two versions of Venger in 1:4 scale, both fully sculpted and hand painted polystone statues.
 In 2022, Hasbro launched the Cartoon Classics action figurine series based on Dungeons & Dragons.

+In 2024, the characters in the series won miniatures given by the Brazilian fast food chain Giraffas.

+Film

+The 2023 film Dungeons & Dragons: Honor Among Thieves featured adult versions of Hank, Bobby, Sheila, Diana, Eric and Presto in live-action cameos with Edgar Abram as Hank, Luke Bennett as Bobby, Emer McDaid as Sheila, Moe Sasegbon as Diana, Trevor Kaneswaran as Eric, and Seamus O'Hara as Presto.
+They are seen competing in a special tournament in Neverwinter and have made it to a cage in the middle of a shifting labyrinth.

+Stop-motion short film

+In December 2024 during CCXP, the Brazilian blog Jovem Nerd and Hasbro announced a stop-motion animated short based on the series called "O Episódio Perdido" (The Lost Episode).

+Video games

+Between 2024 and 2025, the characters from the animated series were also added to Idle Champions of the Forgotten Realms as playable champions.